DW AfricaLink

 Zimbabwe's land reform is back in focus as land returns to some white farmers.
 Many Black farmers feel betrayed.
 Why is the policy shifting and what does it mean for land ownership and justice?

-Rwanda: Probing death of government critic in prison
+Rwanda: Probing the prison death of a government critic

 Tackling 'sex for jobs' practices in Ghana